iamnbutler/iamnbutler.github.io/src/content/shots/infinity-ring/index.md

 ![](./infinity_ring_1.webp)

+Made in Cinema4d.
 A piece I made a while back.
 Looking at this always makes me want to make a physical version.